nshilstut/CareersInLIS-Metadata/installation/README.md

 **Type**: Virtuoso<br>
 **Label properties**: check only `skos:prefLabel`

-This instructs OpenRefine to create an LCSH reconciliation service that reads the vocabulary identified by http://id.loc.gov/authorities/subjects from our endpoint.
+This instructs OpenRefine to create an LCSH reconciliation service that reads the vocabulary identified by http://id.loc.gov/authorities/subjects from the endpoint.
 The vocabulary is loaded in Virtuoso (a database type) and uses SKOS for labels.